Best time to visit Taiwan

 Tainan City God Birthday Lunar April 20.
 Main festivities are held at the venerated Tainan City God Temple.

 Dragon Boat Festival (duānwŭ jié) Lunar May 5 (P).
-One of the three major Chinese holidays, featuring dragon boat races held in honour of the poet Qu Yuan who, according to legend, drowned himself in protest after being slandered by envious officials on this date in 280 BC.
+One of the three major Chinese vacations, featuring dragon boat races held in honor of the poet Qu Yuan who, according to legend, drowned himself in protest after being slandered by envious officials on this date in 280 BC.
 Races are held in most major cities with waterways – including international races in Taipei, Lugang and Keelung – but the most distinctly Taiwanese are the aboriginal-style races held in Erlong, near the east coast hot-springs resort of Jiaoxi.

 June